 Once you've been exfoliated and showered off the salt or sugar, you get back up on the table and lay down so the cream, clay, mud or seaweed can be applied.
 Then you're wrapped up and kept warm for about 20 minutes, hopefully getting a head massage at the same time.

 If it's a hydrating treatment, you don't want to rinse off the cream.
-If it's clay, mud or seaweed, you go back into the shower, then come back for a quick application of lotion.
+If it's clay, mud, or seaweed, you go back into the shower, then come back for a quick application of lotion.

 Body scrubs and wraps often show up in longer treatments called rituals or signature treatments.

-Remember, the most important thing you can do to enjoy your trip to the spa is arrive at least 15 minutes before your treatment is scheduled to begin.
+Remember, the most important thing you can do to enjoy your trip to the spa is arriving at least 15 minutes before your treatment is scheduled to begin.
 That way you can check in, change into your robe, and start to relax.
 If the spa has facilities like a sauna, steam bath, or hot tub, arrive even earlier.